Student Health & Wellness

-CEA believes the health and wellness of students during their time abroad has a measurable impact on their cultural adaption, as well as their academic success.
-Students who are struggling with their health may miss class, be less involved in the local community, and miss out on having a positive cultural experience because they simply are not feeling good.
+CEA believes that students’ health and wellness during their time abroad has a measurable impact on their cultural adaptation, as well as their academic success.
+Students who are struggling with their health may miss class, be less involved in the local community, and miss out on having a positive cultural experience because they are simply not feeling well.

-CEA onsite staff are trained in student affairs and emergency response, and they will refer students to local caregivers according to a student’s need or preference.
-CEA partners with Cultural Insurance Services International, a healthcare services provider with many years of experience, to provide coverage for a student’s emerging health needs during their CEA program.
-This plan enables a student to seek care at any medical provider with no co-payment, or a low co-payment ($50 Barcelona), and then seek reimbursement for those out-of-pocket healthcare and pharmacy costs.
-In case of serious injury or illness requiring hospitalization, care is coordinated through AXA Travel Assist, our emergency assistance provider, with a guarantee of payment so no out of pocket expenses are necessary for the student experiencing the healthcare emergency.
-CISI/CEA student health insurance covers a student from the program start date through the program end date, and students can extend their coverage for 30 days (at their own cost) at the end of the program.
+CEA onsite staff are trained in student affairs and emergency response, and they will refer students to local professionals according to a student’s need or preference.
+CEA partners with Cultural Insurance Services International (CISI) to provide international health insurance coverage for a student’s emerging health needs during their CEA program.
+This plan allows students to seek care from any medical provider and then request reimbursement for those out-of-pocket healthcare and pharmacy costs.
+In case of serious injury or illness requiring hospitalization, care is coordinated through AXA Travel Assist, our emergency assistance provider, with a guarantee of payment so out-of-pocket expenses do not impede a student from receiving emergency care.
+CISI covers students from the program start date through the program end date, and students can extend their coverage for 30 days (at their own cost) at the end of the program.

 - Medical Care: Unlimited coverage (Spain) and $500,000 (other CEA locations), with no deductible

 - Emergency Medical Evacuation: $250,000 max per occurrence

 A full overview of coverages, exclusions, and the claims process can be viewed below:

 - Fall 2022, Spring 2023, and Summer 2023

 Health and Wellness Questions